juanpc2018/Digidesign-001-pci/README.md

 havent Tested Reapoer, VSTHost, or any other. </br>
 http://fx-max.com/purchase.html </br>
 http://fx-max.com/fxt/ </br>
+similar happens with fxpansion VST to RTAS v2.1 adapter, Only works with ProTools9, Not PT10. </p>

 Recommended GPU: AMD HD6590 PCIe </br>
 drivers 14.4 for Xp 32-Bits on Windows7x32, </br>